prrrrkaoru/DutchTreat/README.md

-# Dutch-Treat
+# DutchTreat
-This application allows multiple people to split the bill.
+This is an application for splitting costs.

 # How to run this application
 ### Setup your environment
 * pip install Pillow
-### Enjoy examination
+### Enjoy calculation
 * cd src
 * python dutch.py